 The eligibility requirements and nomination form will be available for members to submit nominations to the attention of the Executive Director in the NCHA office.
-The Executive Director will review the nomination packets to determine those individuals who have met eligibility criteria.
+The Executive Director will review the nomination packets to determine those individuals that have met eligibility criteria.
 Names and nomination information are then forwarded to the selection committee who recommend the selections after careful examination of the packets.
 The Chairman of the Members Hall of Fame committee will present those selected members to the Executive Committee for final approval to the Members of Hall of Fame.

 Nomination Criteria for entering into Members Hall of Fame:

 The inductees will be selected based on the totality of their contributions to the National Cutting Horse Association.
 These will include, but will not be limited to, the consideration of the individual’s quality and years of service and/or contributions that resulted in significant improvement to the association, or caused significant growth and improvement, leading to the betterment of the Association.

 The contributions to the Association should extend through, but will not be limited to, all levels in the NCHA: Affiliate, Area, Regional, and National.
 The committee will carefully consider the nominee’s character and integrity and the consistency with which these qualities are exhibited.

 - The contributions must have been influential to and supportive to the growth of the NCHA.